gissilali/nvoice-validations/README.md

 # Introduction

 Nvoice Validations provides various rules for you to validate data.
+Inspired by Laravel validations.

 ## Validation Quickstart